challeau/my-notes/w4/express.md

 > Static files are **any content that can be delivered to an end-user without having to be generated, modified, or processed**.

-The server delivers the same file to each user, making static content one of the simplest and most efficient content types to transmit over the Internet.
+The server delivers the same file to each user, making static content one of the simplest and most efficient content types to transmit over the Internet. <br />
 Static files are things like images, CSS, and client-side JavaScript that are sent directly from the server to the browser, with no modification needed.

 Express has built-in support for serving these kinds of files ; typically they are saved in a folder called **public**.